An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Bio-Organic Agriculture

-Chemical-free farming guided by Shemita field sabbaticals, crop rotation, and intercropping.
-The earth is cared for as a living covenant.
-The community is recognised as a global leader in Divine Organic Farming across Israel, Kenya, Ghana, and the USA.
+Chemical-free farming guided by seasons of field rest, crop rotation, and intercropping.
+The earth is cared for as a living responsibility.
+The community is recognised as a global leader in bio-organic farming across Israel, Kenya, Ghana, and the USA.

 Global Peace Mission